sweirich/pi-forall/notes3.md

     false_elim : (A:Type) -> Void -> A
     false_elim = \ A v . case v of {}

-Void brings up the issue of exhaustiveness in case analysis.
+Void brings up the issue of *exhaustiveness* in case analysis.
+Can we tell whether there are enough patterns so that all of the cases are covered?

 ### Nat